koraktor/metior/README.md

     repo = Metior::Git::Repository.new '~/open-source/metior'
-    repo.commits 'development'         # Get all commits in development repo.line_history                  # Quick access to lines added and
+    repo.commits 'development'         # Get all commits in development repo.file_stats                    # Basic statistics about the files
+                                       # contained in a repository
+    repo.line_history                  # Quick access to lines added and
                                        # removed in each commit
     repo.significant_authors           # Get up to 3 of the most important